-Introduction to sound and acoustics
+Introduction to sound and acoustics for beginners

 Sound is all around us all the time.
 But what is it?
 And what do acoustics have to do with it?
 In this article we present the basics of sound and acoustics and explain why it’s relevant to consider in our homes and workplaces.